 Honey, Lime & Sriracha Chicken Skewers

-These chicken skewers marinated in honey, lime juice and Sriracha are every bit as good as they look.
-And, if you’ve never tried Sriracha — the Asian hot sauce named after the coastal city of Si Racha in Thailand — this is the perfect recipe to taste just how delicious it is.
+These chicken skewers marinated in honey, lime juice and Sriracha are every bit as good as they look — and if you haven’t tried Sriracha, the Asian hot sauce named after the coastal city of Si Racha in Thailand, this is the perfect recipe to taste just how delicious it is.

 Made from sun-ripened chili peppers, distilled vinegar, garlic, sugar, and salt, Sriracha (pronounced SIR-rotch-ah) is a popular ingredient with chefs in the States — definitely a food trend of the moment.
 It’s used in soups, sauces, pastas, pizzas, hot dogs, omelets, burgers or anything else to add a delicious spicy taste.
 It has become so commonplace that you can find it in the Asian section of most supermarkets.